englishm/doll-smuggler/README.md

 # Doll Smuggler

-A solution to Atomic Object's Doll Smuggler programming challenge using dynamic programming.
+A solution to Atomic Object's Doll Smuggler programming challenge using memoization.

 ## Challenge
 _originally posted on the [Atomic Spin blog](http://spin.atomicobject.com/2011/05/31/use-clojure-to-move-drugs-a-programming-challenge/ "Use Clojure to Move Drugs – A Programming Challenge")_